carbon-language/carbon-lang/docs/project/roadmap.md

 Automatic code formatting could be achieved many ways, but it seems useful to ensure the language and implementation both support use cases like formatting.

-### Carbon explorer specification for core features with test cases
+### Carbon explorer implementation of core features with test cases

 This should include both a human readable rendering of the formal semantics as well as an execution environment to run test cases through those semantics.
 The